ejowerks/speeder-t4-experimental/README.md

 - This is the original testing Teensy 4 version -- Works on Teensy 4.0 (and should work on the 4.1 but I have not tested it)

+- Currently tuned for a quadcopter with a 1500mah 4s battery, 4 inch props with low kv motors.
+Any deviations in cell count, motor size, kv, prop size, aircraft weight, etc will require tuning the hover PIDs along with max throttle settings.
+Start low and work your way up

 - Depends on Betaflight rc_smoothing to keep it from getting too jumpy and heating up motors/ESCs.
-Will post bf settings here soon
+Will post Betaflight settings here soon

-- This speeder flies well, but this code needs a lot of cleanup, more safety features, and could be made far more efficient
+- This speeder flies well with this code as-is, but this it needs a lot of cleanup, more safety features, and could be made far more efficient